ALMOST PRESIDENT: THE AGONY OF DEFEAT TO AIR ON CNN ON WEDNESDAY, September 14th

 CNN SPECIAL REPORT HOSTED BY CNN CHIEF POLITICAL ANALYST GLORIA BORGER

 WASHINGTON, D.C. – August.
-23, 2016 – In Almost President, CNN Chief Political Analyst Gloria Borgertells a story that has not been told before; five men, sharing their accounts of how they lived through the greatest public failure in American life.
-Mitt Romney, John McCain, Michael Dukakis, and Walter Mondale detail their journeys – from years of fighting their way to the top of American politics, their moments of greatest triumph, all the way to the moment that each man knew – in one night – it was all over.
+23, 2016 – In Almost President, CNN Chief Political Analyst Gloria Borger tells a story that has not been told before: four men, sharing their accounts of how they lived through the most public failure in American life.
+Mitt Romney, John McCain, Michael Dukakis, and Walter Mondale detail their journeys – from years of reaching the pinnacle of American politics, their moments of greatest triumph, all the way to the moment that each man knew – in one night – it was all over.

-Each analyzes their own mistakes, the impact on their families, the pain of knowing they will always be branded as losers.
+In a series of interviews that took place over the last three years, each candidate analyzes his own mistakes, the impact on their families, the pain of knowing they will always be branded as ‘almost president.'
 By and large, they’re still not over it, but they would all do it all over again.
-FULL POST

 Millions will remember actor Paul Walker as a racer and a movie star, known for his on-screen swagger and his love of speed.
 But he was also a man as committed to wildlife and oceans, humanitarian relief and fatherhood, as he was to cars and career.
 From surfing the soothing oceans of California to Walker’s personal and professional turns on the racetrack, CNN's Nischelle Turner spoke to those who knew him for this comprehensive portrait of this uncommon star.